aodeniyide/terraform-lab/ec2/README.md

-# Ec2-Instance
+# EC2-Instance

-This lab will stand up an EC2 instance in the default VPC
+This lab will stand up an EC2 instance in the default VPC.
+We will then update the default security group to allow ssh so we can connect.

 1) `cd ec2/`

 2) `terraform init`

-3) `terraform plan`
+3) `terraform plan`  -> `View plan and see what terraform is about to do`

 4) `terraform apply`